 Have you ever wanted to swim with a manatee, Florida’s gentle giant?
 Here is how to make that dream come true, and you don’t have to book a tour to meet them!
-Otherwise known as sea cows, these gentle giants are indigenous to Florida, and they hang out in droves at the Crystal River, Florida.
+Otherwise known as sea cows, these gentle giants are indigenous to Florida and hang out in droves at the Crystal River, Florida.

-The Crystal is best known for swimming with manatees.
+The Crystal River is best known for swimming with manatees.
 It’s also a trendy place to catch scallops.
 The Crystal River is the only place in America where it is legal to swim with manatees.
 Deceiving as its title is, it’s not a river.
 The Crystal River is an area that is a combination of an estuary, freshwater springs, and brackish water leading to the west coast ocean.
-All accessible once you launch into Kings Head Bay.
+All are accessible once you launch into Kings Head Bay.
 And, once you do, you can experience fresh and saltwater in the same region.

 Swim With Manatees

 I do not recommend the tours during this time.
 Firstly, you can get to the springs yourself.
-Most importantly, tour operators tend to ride around Kings Head Bay, an inlet consisting of murky brown water.
+Most importantly, tour operators tend to ride around Kings Head Bay, an inlet of murky brown water.
 This is because you can only get up so close to the springs during the winter.

-Lastly, if you end up on tour and can’t get you as close to the Three Sisters Springs as ideal to see the manatees, you will have zero visibility, making this experience pointless.
+Lastly, if you end up on tour and can’t get as close to the Three Sisters Springs as ideal to see the manatees, you will have zero visibility, making this experience pointless.

 Note: Some tours, specifically diving tours have great reputations for getting you in clear water where you have a much better chance of swimming with the manatees in clear water.

-Best Spots To Swim With Manatees
+Best Places To Swim With Manatees In Crystal River

 In addition to boating the Crystal River, you can canoe, kayak or paddleboard.